Viewing time: 4 mins. 25 secs.

 I have a question from Amy Pierre, who’s from Chicago, Illinois.
 Here’s what she’s asked via email: “I have a really strong journaling habit but I want to write a book.
 Do you think I need to stop journaling in order to increase my time and motivation?”

 But that wish is a double-edge sword.
 Because when those people read our work, they’re going to judge us.
 And judgement is scary.
-We fear we’re not going to come up to snuff.
-We fret we’re not going to be anywhere near good enough.
-And we worry that we’re going to look inept in comparison to other, better writers.
+We fear we will not come up to snuff.
+We fret we will not be anywhere near good enough.
+And we worry that we’re going to look inept compared to others.

-The way to deal with your fear is to remind yourself that all you need to do is write a crappy first draft.
-(See link below.)
-Keep reminding yourself that every writer, even the famous ones, begin the same way.
-You didn’t imagine that perfect words just rolled out of Neil Gaiman’s head did you?
+But did you know that every writer, even the famous ones, must begin the same way?
+You didn’t imagine that perfect words just rolled out of Neil Gaiman’s head, did you?
 No!
 Of course not.
 No one writes perfect words the first time.

 Every successful writer, by definition, is a successful self-editor, because that’s where all the work resides.
 The secret to becoming a better writer is two-fold: